Birth for Humankind

 Doula Support program

-Our volunteer doulas (birth support companions) provide free one-to-one pregnancy, labour and postnatal support for families in Melbourne, Australia.
+Our doulas (birth support companions) provide free one-to-one pregnancy, labour and postnatal support or abortion support for people in Greater Melbourne and Geelong.

 Our Doula Support Program builds our clients’ confidence, resilience and social connection and complements the clinical care provided by the public maternity system.